We’ve gathered the best tips into this Europe backpacking guide to assist you with preparing for your dream trip!

 Backpacking in Eastern Europe

-Backpacking through Eastern Europe, which is made up of nations like Romania, Bulgaria, Russia, and Moldova will be considerably different from a typical vacation to Western Europe.
+Backpacking through Eastern Europe, which is made up of countries like Romania, Bulgaria, Russia, and Moldova will be considerably different from a typical vacation to Western Europe.

 Because a lot of Eastern Europe used to be a part of Yugoslavia or was governed by the Soviet Union, this region’s architecture, historical landmarks, culture, and mindsets are influenced by it.